Tuesday, December 10, 2024

 Friday, November 1, 2024

-Here we are Lon the eve of the presidential election and a lot of us still could use more actual information about the candidates.
-We could add that add that vital information in future elections.
+Here we shortly after the presidential election and a lot of us could still use more actual information about the candidates.
+We could easily add more vital information in future elections.
 Offer each candidate the opportunity to take a battery of standardized tests on subjects such as the U.S. Constitution, Federal law, American history, basic economics and climate science, then publish each and every one of their scores.
+Should they refuse to take the test, make their refusal VERY public.

-Before running for President under this new requirement, Donald Trump would have had to take such a test battery and have his scores made public knowledge OR publicly turn down the opportunity.
+Donald Trump would have had to take such a test battery and have his scores made public knowledge OR publicly turn down the opportunity.
 Kamala Harris also would have the same opportunity to take them, have her scores reported or publicly decline.
-My guess is well=qualified candidates would take the opportunity while ignorant blowhards and inveterate bullshitters would not.
+My guess is well-qualified candidates would take the opportunity while ignorant blowhards and clever bullshitters would not.
 Voters could still choose those who decline, to be sure, but their refusal would provide voters with useful information.

 Why not require such tests?
-Because the Constitution sets the criteria for candidates and such a requirement would necessitate a Constitutional amendment.
+Because the Constitution sets the criteria for candidates and such an additional requirement would necessitate a Constitutional amendment.
+But we certainly could offer each candidate the opportunity and make the offer very public.
+It would function much like the debates.
+Except that bullshit doesn't fly on an objective test.

 MULTIPLE CHOICE